cloud8421/elm.mk/README.md

 It may also be worth checking out the documentation for the software used in this boilerplate (like Devd or Modd), as they provide functionality that it's not covered here.

+## Elm.mk development

+If you're interested in contributing, please make sure you keep tests up to date.

+After cloning this repository, just run `make test` (requires Ruby 2.x in your path, no extra dependencies).

+Tests are maintained in `tests.rb`.

 ## FAQs/Comments

 #### Looking for a different version